 Lupin-derived ingredients can often be found in gluten-free flour products.

-Symptoms of a lupin bean allergy can vary from coughing, sneezing, shortness of breath, dizziness, vomiting and diarrhoea, to life-threatening anaphylaxis and anaphylactic shock.
+Symptoms of lupin bean allergy can vary from coughing, sneezing, shortness of breath, dizziness, vomiting, and diarrhea, to life-threatening anaphylaxis and anaphylactic shock.

 Important nutritional characteristics for Lupin Bean

 Mineral chart - relative view

 Vitamin chart - relative view

 |Net carbs||N/A||30%||21.47g||2.5 times less than Chocolate|

 |Protein||86%||1%||36.17g||12.8 times more than Broccoli|

 |Calories||19%||19%||371kcal||7.9 times more than Orange|